Getting Your Private Pilot License (PPL)

 I am too short, to fat, too old, too tall… I heard it all before.
 Don’t make decisions based on rumors, decide on facts.
 We are here to give you these facts and will help you to get you airborne and get your license in the shortest period of time possible.

 Your flight training will be one-on-one basis with your instructor.
 The schedule is flexible and all up to you.
 You will get your account and make your own booking on-line when you are ready.
 We are only taking a limited amount of students to ensure that YOUR progress is our Mission.
+Some pilots will be able to fly the broom stick, but most will be flying one of our Cessna.

 ….but I am busy and can not attend the classes.
-Again not a problem our Ground instructor will come to your house, office or anywhere you like to learn and bring along all the stuff you need to get ready for your lessons.
+Again not a problem our instructor will come to your house, office or anywhere you like to learn and bring along all the stuff you need to get ready for your lessons.